 New York, NY 10011

-Please be advised that funds to cover any checks submitted to The New School must be available at the time checks are submitted.
+Please be advised that funds must be available to cover any checks to The New School at the time the checks are submitted.
 See the Returned Check Policy section below for more information.

-Please note: Payment to the university is the responsibility of the student.
+Note: Payment to the university is the responsibility of the student.
 Payment is not contingent on receiving grades, receiving passing grades, or completing courses.
 In the event that a student's financial aid or loans are not realized, the student is responsible for paying any outstanding balance through other means.
 Failure to receive an invoice in the mail is not sufficient grounds to appeal university policy.
-It is the responsibility of the student to check their account balance online and remit timely payment.
+It is the responsibility of the student to check his or her account balance online and remit timely payment.

 Returned Check Policy